phimage/Phiole/README.md

 # Setup #

 ## Copy/Paste ##
-Just copy/paste code with licence in your script, or import swift file in your CLI project
+Just copy/paste code with licence in your script, or import swift files or project in your CLI project

 ## Using [cocoapods](http://cocoapods.org/) ##